-Welcome to Low Voltage Electrical, Schematics and Wiring.
+Welcome to Low Voltage Electrical Schematics and Wiring.

 Upon completion of this module, you will be able to interpret electrical schematics and answer questions related to them.
-Also, you will learn how to identify the different types and sizes of electrical wire.
+You will also learn how to identify the different types and sizes of electrical wire.
 Finally, you will be able to state the requirements for selecting wire lugs and how to crimp them.